johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 I used to have no text next to my profile; it was just a link that said "John Reilly" which lead to my Twitter profile page.
 At Growtika's behest I added a title to demonstrate my expertise and authority on topics, and also I switched the link to my about page instead of Twitter.

-The about page itself was also updated to include a richer bio and a list of places where my blog has been featured.
+The about page itself was also updated to include a richer bio and a list of places where my site has been featured.
 This was to demonstrate my expertise and authority on topics.
 We even snuck in some structured data - more on that later!

 ### Remove or `noindex` unnecessary pages

-My blog is built using [Docusaurus](https://docusaurus.io/).
+My site is built using [Docusaurus](https://docusaurus.io/).
 Docusaurus has a number of pages that are generated by default that duplicate content.
 There are "pagination" pages which allow you to navigate click by click through the whole history of a blog.

-Also there are "tags" (or category) pages that reproduce blog posts under tags that have been added to blog posts:
+Also there are "tags" (or category) pages that reproduce blog posts under tags that have been used to categorise the posts:

 ![screenshot of tags](screenshot-tags.png)